KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

     The script tab.

 Inside the script users will have at their disposal a read-only `pandas.Series <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html>`__ variable for each column defined in the input tab.
-To reference one specific column users must use the placeholder ${column_name}.
+To reference one specific column users must use the placeholder *${column_name}*.
 Input variables will be accessible with the same syntax.

 .. code-block:: bash
          :caption: Code syntax to recall inputs